-In preparation for his lead rle as a paranoid schizophrenic cop with supernatural powers, Boxer rides along with LAPD Officer Roland Taverner (Seann William Scott), little realising that the real Roland Taverner has been kidnapped by a group of Neo-Marxist agitators who have recruited his identical twin brother Ronald Taverner to help fake footage of Boxer in incriminating circumstances with a view to blackmailing the Frosts.
+In preparation for his lead rôle as a paranoid schizophrenic cop with supernatural powers, Boxer rides along with LAPD Officer Roland Taverner (Seann William Scott), little realising that the real Roland Taverner has been kidnapped by a group of Neo-Marxist agitators who have recruited his identical twin brother Ronald Taverner (also Scott) to help fake footage of Boxer in incriminating circumstances with a view to blackmailing the Frosts.
 Not that the Neo-Marxists, themselves divided into factions, are entirely sure of what each other is doing, let alone of who Ronald really is.

-Meanwhile, a shady group of scientists, led by Baron von Westphalen (Wallace Shawn), claims to have discovered a true alternative to the world’s dwindling oil supplies but is their Fluid Karma an infinitely powerful energy source, a mind-altering drug, or the primer that will ignite the end of the world?
+Meanwhile, a shady group of cult-like scientists, led by Baron von Westphalen (Wallace Shawn), claims to have discovered a true alternative to the world’s dwindling oil supplies but is their Fluid Karma an infinitely powerful energy source, a mind-altering drug, or the primer that will ignite the end of the world?
 And in the culture wars that have polarised America, just whose side is the Baron on anyway?

-That’s just a brief sketch of the plot: Southland Tales is a veritable encyclopaedia of weird, self-consciously referencing the mannered filmic worlds of Kiss Me Deadly, The Manchurian Candidate, Repo Man, Jacob’s Ladder, The Big Lebowski, Lost Highway, Mulholland Dr. and Primer, as well as Philip K. Dick’s oeuvre of mind-expansion and paranoia along with some of the stranger passages from the Book of Revelations.
+That’s just a brief sketch of the plot: Southland Tales is a veritable encyclopaedia of weird, self-consciously referencing the mannered filmic worlds of Kiss Me Deadly, The Manchurian Candidate, Repo Man, Jacob’s Ladder, The Big Lebowski, Lost Highway, Mulholland Dr. and Primer, as well as Philip K. Dick’s oeuvre of mind-expansion and paranoia, along with some of the stranger passages from the Book of Revelations.

 There are also advertisements featuring SUVs that mount and hump one another like elephants, revolutionaries who spout poems on masturbation, television discussions of the peculiar effects of international date lines on contraceptives, and, in keeping with the film’s gutter sensibilities and shit-hitting-the-fan themes, lots and lots of scenes involving toilets.

-Part scabrous satire, part Chandleresque thriller, part Dickian sci-fi, part postmodern Apocalypse, part pop-culture paradoxography, Southland Tales concerns itself, much like Krysta’s TV show, with issues as weighty as the War on Terror, homeland security, global warming and fundamentalism, and as light as “teen horniness” while its criss-crossing storylines, multiple characters (several with their own multiple personalities), and carnivalesque irrationality ensure that it is so wildly open to interpretation that spoilers simply do not apply.
+Part scabrous satire, part Chandleresque thriller, part Dickian sci-fi, part postmodern Apocalypse, part pop-culture paradoxography, Southland Tales concerns itself, much like Krysta’s TV show, with issues as weighty as the War on Terror, homeland security, global warming and fundamentalism, and as light as “teen horniness”, while its criss-crossing storylines, multiple characters (several with their own multiple personalities), and carnivalesque irrationality ensure that it is so wildly open to interpretation that spoilers simply do not apply.